For this assignment, you will write a simulator for the pipelined LC-3b. The simulator will take two input files:

 You are not responsible for implementing the RTI instruction.
 You are also not required to support exception/interrupt handling, although you are encouraged to think about the issues related to the handling of exceptions and interrupts on a pipelined microarchitecture.

-Because we will be evaluating your code in Unix, you must be sure your code compiles on linux01.ece.utexas.edu using gcc with the -ansi flag and runs correctly.
+Because we will be evaluating your code in Unix, you must be sure your code compiles on one of the ECE Linux machines using gcc with the -ansi flag and runs correctly.
 This means that you need to write your code in C such that it conforms to the ANSI C standard.
 If the value of a control signal is a don't care, you should set that signal to 0.
 We will be checking the state of the internal pipeline latches and architectural state when testing your simulator.
 To receive full credit, the values stored in these latches by your simulator should exactly match the values stored in these latches by a correct simulator.

-You will submit your lab assignment electronically.
-Instructions will be posted on the course web page on how to do so.
+Please submit your lab assignment electronically on grader1.
 You will submit the following:

 For this lab, you may optionally implement support for exceptions and the RTI instruction.
 Note that implementing these optional additions will receive no extra credit; this is merely for those students who wish to challenge themselves as an additional learning experience.
 Before implementing exception support into the pipeline, please first complete the basic pipeline functionality.